juskek/flutter_flavorizr/README.md

 flutter run --release --flavor flav_prod -t lib/main_flav_prod.dart

 ## Known Bugs
-1. CFBundleDisplayName does not update with with flutter_flavorizr 2.1.3 (Dart 2.16)
-2. Execution failed for task ':app:lintVitalFlav_prodRelease' (Flutter 2.10.3): https://github.com/flutter/flutter/issues/58247
+1. Execution failed for task ':app:lintVitalFlav_prodRelease' (Flutter 2.10.3): https://github.com/flutter/flutter/issues/58247
    - Potential Fix: Upgrade Flutter
    - Temp Fix:
      - I wouldn't consider this a solution, but I've found a workaround.
 I was having the same issue and tried building --debug and then --release and it still didn't work.
 However, if you look at the path in your specific error, it should either end with debug/libs.jar or profile/libs.jar.
 This indicates which apk you need to build first.
 In OP's case it is debug/libs.jar so building --debug first and then --release worked.
 In my case, it was profile/libs.jar so building --profile and then --release worked.
 I'm pretty sure building the --release shouldn't have to access the debug or profile directories though.